Clinical trial: Clinical trial protocol

 A clinical trial protocol is a document used to define and manage the trial.
 It is prepared by a panel of experts.
 All study investigators are expected to strictly observe the protocol.

 The protocol describes the scientific rationale, objective(s), design, methodology, statistical considerations and organization of the planned trial.
 Details of the trial are provided in documents referenced in the protocol, such as an investigator's brochure.

 The protocol contains a precise study plan to assure safety and health of the trial subjects and to provide an exact template for trial conduct by investigators.
 This allows data to be combined across all investigators/sites.
 The protocol also informs the study administrators (often a contract research organization).

-The format and content of clinical trial protocols sponsored by pharmaceutical, biotechnology or medical device companies in the United States, European Union, or Japan have been standardized to follow Good Clinical Practice guidance issued by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH).
-Regulatory authorities in Canada and Australia also follow ICH guidelines.
+The format and content of clinical trial protocols sponsored by pharmaceutical, biotechnology or medical device companies in the United States, European Union, or Japan have been standardized to follow Good Clinical Practice guidance issued by the International Conference on Harmonisation (ICH).
+Regulatory authorities in Canada, China, South Korea, and the UK also follow ICH guidelines.
 Journals such as Trials, encourage investigators to publish their protocols.